mattdax/StockAlgo/README.md

 # StockAlgo
 Currently building a stock trading algorithm.
-I livestream it: https://www.twitch.tv/mattcode

 The program is currently in the early stages of development.
 I stream my work on twitch, feel free to come by and say hi.